-Whereas BRICKS is the program of general education for Ohio University and is therefore a subset of the degree requirements for all undergraduate students.

-Whereas the current policies governing how BRICKS requirements may be met through transfer credit were designed to implement Ohio Department of Higher Education (ODHE) regulations associated with the Ohio Transfer 36 (OT-36) framework.
+Whereas BRICKS is the program of general education for Ohio University and is therefore a subset of the degree requirements for all undergraduate studentsWhereas the current policies governing how BRICKS requirements may be met through transfer credit were designed to implement Ohio Department of Higher Education (ODHE) regulations associated with the Ohio Transfer 36 (OT-36) framework.

 Whereas the Foundations, Pillars, and Arches components required to consist of OT-36 approved courses can only be satisfied through lower-level coursework.